epishie/puree-android/README.md

         conf.setLogsPerRequest(10);
         // set retry count. if fail to send logs, logs will be sending at next time. defaults to 5. conf.setMaxRetryCount(3);
+        // set the order by which the logs are processed to decreasing priority conf.setSorting(new Sort(Sort.Field.PRIORITY, Sort.Order.DESCENDING);
+        // set to purge buffered logs older than 2 weeks conf.setPurgeAgeMillis(2 * 7 * 24 * 60 * 60 * 1000);
         return conf;
     }